bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-11-02-death-of-a-nation.md

 Not surprisingly, the Indonesian Government does not welcome television cameras to occupied East Timor.
 In 1975 its troops murdered six foreign newsmen, including two television crews and two Britons.
 According to Amnesty International, the regime maintains a blacklist of 33,000 people banned from entering and leaving the country.
 With this in mind, director David Munro and I planned our filming with care, and a little enterprise.
 We considered a number of slightly eccentric subterfuges.
 Priests was one rejected early, followed by ornithologists, although we did acquire the latest volume of _Birds of Borneo, Java and Bali_.
 This was overtaken by ‘travel consultants’.
 A London travel agency provided us with documents that lauded our business acumen.

 David and I flew out first, followed by a voluntary aid worker and cameraman Max Stahl.
 We each had a tiny Hi-8 video camera, which could operate through a gauze screen in a shoulder bag.
 We reckoned that two of us would be caught, probably David and myself; but none of us was.
 Our video tape was sent out through the resistance network and carried out by David and myself, taped to our legs and crotches.
 Of course, the greatest risk was borne by those Timorese who were interviewed in East Timor.
 None is identified in our film; and we have arranged for the most vulnerable to escape the country.
 That our filming succeeded at all is a tribute to a remarkable people who, after 18 years of horror, remain, in their hearts, undefeated.

-John Pilger, _Radio Times_, 19 February 1994
+**John Pilger, _Radio Times_, 19 February 1994**

-**_Death of a Nation_** **played a key role in bringing the plight of the Timorese people under occupation to the world’s attention.
-After East Timor finally gained formal independence from Indonesia in 2002, John Pilger was awarded the Order of Timor-Leste, the country’s highest honour, in recognition of the importance of his work.**
+_Death of a Nation_ played a key role in bringing the plight of the Timorese people under occupation to the world’s attention.
+After East Timor finally gained formal independence from Indonesia in 2002, John Pilger was awarded the Order of Timor-Leste, the country’s highest honour, in recognition of the importance of his work.
+<br><br>

 **Palestine Is Still the Issue (2002)**